BlueUnicorn7777/nd013-c1-vision-starter/README.md

 from – import tensorflow.compat.v2 as tf
 to –     import tensorflow.compat.v1 as tf

-This section should contain a quantitative and qualitative description of the dataset.
-It should include images, charts and other visualizations.
+**This section should contain a quantitative and qualitative description of the dataset.
+It should include images, charts and other visualizations.**

+**Image Quality**
+Looking at the images , we can see that there are varying light conditions – bright day light  , dark  night with street lights and head lamps.
+Also the images are taken during different weather condition like rainy night , foggy day .
+There are  images distorted with weather conditions , and poor visibility.
+The images could be in a crowded city environment or highway driving with less clutter of buildings and pedestrians.

+**Class Distribution**
+Looking at the histogram of classes over some random 20000 images we can see that we have most labels associated with cars and fair amount of labels are for pedestrians.
+There are very few number of bicycles present in these images.

+There are  ~ 2200 or so images with no cars at all.
+Quite large number of images (~1500 each ) have 10,20 or 30 cars present.
+Few images have very large >60  no of cars present.

+Most images >12000 or so images there are no pedestrians present.
+But fairly low number of images have between 10 and 25  pedestrians.
+Some images the count can go as high as > 40 or so.

+The bicycles distribution looks similar to  pedestrians , with majority of (~17000 ) images without bicycles.
+A very few images with 1 to 6 bicycles present.

 #### Cross validation
 Create the splits
+**This section should detail the cross validation strategy and justify your approach.**
-To create data splits please run the below command in docker container specifying the source and destination directory arguments to the create_splits.py.
+To create data splits please run the below command in docker container specifying the --source and --destination directory arguments to the create_splits.py.
-This script will split the data set into  training = 75% , validation = 15% and testing = 1% of the data set files.
-The receptive splits are then iterated over to create symlinks in the train , val and test folders under data folder.
-I am creating symlinks here instead of moving or copying the files.

 ```
 python3 create_splits.py --source ./data/waymo/training_and_validation/ --destination ./data/